symbiote-h2020/SymbioteCloud/README.md

 and then run the Platform AAM jar as any other Symbiote component.

 ##### 2.4.4 Veryfing that Platform AAM is working
-Verify all is ok by going to:
+Verify everything is ok by going to:
 ```
 https://<yourPaamHostname>:<selected port>/get_ca_cert
 ```
 The content there is your Platform AAM instance's certificate in PEM format.

 ##### 2.4.5 Veryfing that InterworkingInterface is working
-Verify all is ok by going to:
+Verify everything is ok by going to:
 ```
 https://<yourNginxHostname>/paam/get_ca_cert
 ```